-Step 2: According to Formula 6.6, the markup amount is the sum of the expenses and profit, or M\$ = \$7.84 + \$6.00 = chart demonstrates the relationships
+Step 2: According to Formula 6.6, the markup amount is the sum of the expenses and profit, or M\$ = \$7.84 + \$6.00 =

-Step 2 (continued): Applying Formula 6.7, add the markup amount to the cost to arrive at the regular selling price, resulting in S = \$26.15 + \$13.84 = \$39.99
+Step 2 (continued): Applying Formula 6.7, add the markup amount to the cost to arrive at the regular selling price, resulting in S = \$26.15 + \$13.84 = \$39.99 evident that the selling price (the green line) consists of cost, expenses, and profit (the red line representing Formula 6.5); or it can consist of cost and the markup amount (the blue line representing Formula 6.7).
+The markup amount on the blue line consists of the expenses and profit on the red line (Formula 6.6).

 You might have already noticed that many of the formulas in this chapter are interrelated.
-The same variables appear numerous times but different ways.
+The same variables appear numerous times but in different ways.
 To help visualize the relationship between the various formulas and variables, students many have found it helpful to create a markup chart, as shown the to right.

-Formulas 6.5,

-6.6, and
+This chart demonstrates the relationships between Formulas 6.5, 6.6, and